-This thick, tangy soup gets additional depth of flavor from smoked tomatoes.
+This thick, tangy soup from Ludivine restaurant in Oklahoma City gets additional depth of flavor from smoked tomatoes.
+This recipe first appeared in our August/September 2013 Heartland issue with the story Oklahoma Rising.

 - 2 tbsp. mesquite wood chips for an indoor smoker